swkeever/skies.dev/content/stacks/index.md

 ---
 slug: stacks
 date: 2020-06-18
-title: Learn about the Stack Data Structure with Chipotle
+title: Simple Explanation of the Stack Data Structure
 description:
   Stacks have many applications in computing including maze solving, program execution, "undo" mechanisms, and more.